Datagatherer2357/Gareth-Duffy-GMIT/README.md

 euler5.py is a program that uses for and range to calculate the smallest positive number that is evenly divisible by all of the numbers from 1 to 20.
 (Excercise 4 of programming and scripting).

+ex5iris.py is Ronald Fisher's Iris dataset realligned with justification of spaces and columns.
+(Excercise 5 of programming and scripting).

 All other files contain programs that are not part of GMIT assignments.